 Nearly one-third of all patients in UK intensive care units (ICUs) have been admitted because of sepsis.
 This dangerous condition can affect patients of all ages and cause even previously healthy individuals to rapidly become seriously ill.
 Sepsis can be difficult to diagnose because symptoms overlap with those seen in other diseases.

-Over 2,300 patients have joined the Genomic Advances in Sepsis (GAinS) study since 2005.
-Patients admitted to intensive care units across the UK with sepsis caused by pneumonia or abdominal infection are eligible to participate, although we are only recruiting patients admitted to one of four locations in Oxford, Reading, London and Leicester at the moment.
-It is one of the largest studies in the world looking at how knowledge of the structure and function of our genes can be used to inform our understanding of sepsis and, in the longer term lead to the development of new, effective treatments.
-Thanks to the generosity of the many patients who have participated in this study we have already made a number of important discoveries that have been reported in the scientific literature Publications.
+Over 2,400 patients joined the Genomic Advances in Sepsis (GAinS) study between 2005 and 2020 .
+Patients admitted to intensive care units across the UK with sepsis caused by pneumonia or abdominal infection were eligible to participate.
+GAinS is one of the largest studies in the world looking at how knowledge of the structure and function of our genes can be used to inform our understanding of sepsis and, in the longer term lead to the development of new, effective treatments.
+Thanks to the generosity of the many patients who participated in this study we have already made a number of important discoveries that have been reported in the scientific literature Publications.

 If you would like more information about sepsis, we recommend the UK Sepsis Trust which has excellent resources about the condition and also provides support for patients and relatives, including a 24-hour helpline.